-Ways To Maintain Your Eyelash Extensions
+How To Sleep With Eyelash Extensions

 You’ve just paid out quite a bit of money for eyelash extensions.
 And you look like a million dollars.
 But without proper maintenance, those thick, luscious lashes aren’t going to last very long.
 The way you sleep will probably be the first thing that affects the condition of your lashes.
 Laying with your face smushed into a pillow isn’t going to do them a lot of good.
-Read on to find out how to sleep without damaging your eyelash extensions?
+Read on to find out how to sleep with eyelash extensions?

-Considering how you sleep, what you sleep on, and your cleansing routine before bed will all help towards keeping your eyelash extension in tip-top condition.
+Considering how you sleep, what you sleep on, and your cleansing routine before bed will all help towards keeping your eyelash extensions in tip-top condition.
 Follow these tips and your lashes will stay fuller and lusher for longer.

 The best way to protect your eyelash extensions is to sleep on your back.
 It’s actually the healthiest position for most people to sleep in.
 You can read more about the benefits of sleeping on your back here.

-Although they are perfect for side sleepers, they can also be used to encourage back sleeping which is a great perk.
+Although they are perfect for side sleepers, they can also be used to encourage back sleeping, which is a great perk.
 As is the avoidance and correction of sleep wrinkles.
 Every girl should own one of these types of pillows.
 Once you’ve tried one you won’t want to switch back to a normal pillow.

 A Silk Pillowcase Is A Must

-Use A Sleep Mask
+How To Keep Eyelashes From Falling Out – Use A Sleep Mask

 Cleanse Like A Pro

 You probably don’t use half as much make-up as you would if you didn’t have extensions but you’ll still need to cleanse at the end of the day.
 Avoid oil-based products as the oil can actually dissolve the lash glue.
-You’re better off using water-based products and a gentle hand.
+You’re better off using water-based products with a gentle hand.

-Your lashes look fabulous and cost a pretty penny too.
+Your lashes look fabulous and cost a pretty penny, too.
 If you learn how to sleep without damaging your eyelash extensions, and follow our tips with a little extra care and attention, you can keep them looking their best for a whole lot longer.